DaniGarciaPerez/vision_transformer/README.md

 [1.
 Overview](#overview)

-A repo to explore the implementation of a Vision Transformer from scratch..
+A repo to explore the implementation of a Vision Transformer from scratch.

 [2.
 Structure of the project](#structure-of-the-project)